-At Ralls, Wooten & Black, we have years of experience representing both landlords and tenants regarding commercial and residential leases.
+At Ralls & Wooten, we have years of experience representing both landlords and tenants regarding commercial and residential leases.

 Under Tennessee law, residential landlord and tenant issues are controlled by the lease agreement and the Uniform Residential Landlord Tenant Act.
 In short, this act only affects residential leases and establishes certain rights and obligations for landlords and tenants.
 Moreover, it limits what can be put in a lease agreement.
 The State of Tennessee also provides basic information regarding landlord tenant issues.